KomMonitor/web-client/README.md

 Even Docker images can be acquired with ease, as described below.
 However, depending on your environment configuration aspects have to be adjusted first.

 ### Configuration
-Similar to other <b>KomMonitor</b> components, some settings are required, especially to adjust connection details to other linked services to your local environment.
+Similar to other **KomMonitor** components, some settings are required, especially to adjust connection details to other linked services to your local environment.
 The configuration is done in a file called `env.js` located at project root.
 When starting the app the key-value pairs are made available globally to populate them to app components.

 #### env.js - Configure Deployment Details of other Services and App Properties
 The central configuration file is located at [app/env.js](./app/env.js).
 Several important aspects must match your target environment when deploying the app.
 These are: